Order preserving maps on quantum measurements: Construction of order preserving maps

 A standard choice for the form $\tau$ appearing in the denominator in \eqref{eq:def-quadratic} is $\tau(E) = \tr{E}$.
 Regarding the choice of the linear map $\Phi$ in the numerator, several interesting choices can be made: \begin{enumerate} \item[(LIN1)] $\Phi(E) = \ket E \in \mathbb C^{d^2}$ \item[(LIN2)] $\Phi(E) = E$ \item[(LIN3)] $\Phi(E) = \operatorname{diag}(E)$ \item[(LIN4)] $\Phi(E) = E\psi$ for a fixed unit vector $\psi\in\hi$ \item[(LIN5)] $\Phi(E) = \tr{E}$. \end{enumerate}

 Here $\ket E$ denotes the vectorization of a matrix $E$, that is, the vector obtained by stacking the columns of $E$ on top of each other.
-This is an incarnation of the standard isomorphism between the vector space of linear maps between two vector spaces and their tensor product \cite[Section 10.2]{GQS06}.
+More exactly, where $\{\ket j\}_{j=1}^d$ is an orthonormal basis on $ \mathbb C^{d}$.
+This map is an incarnation of the standard isomorphism between the vector space of linear maps between two vector spaces and their tensor product \cite[Section 10.2]{GQS06}.
 The first choice above corresponds to the \emph{Fisher information map} introduced by Huangjun Zhu \cite{Zhu15,ZhHaCh16} and will denote the respective quadratic map as $\fim$ and the derived order preserving map as $\Fim$.
 This map will be discussed in detail in Section \ref{sec:FI-map}.
 Let us discuss, in reverse order, the other four examples above.
 In the following we use $\tau(E) = \tr{E}$ in the denominator if not otherwise stated.

 \begin{itemize}

 \item The map $\Phi(E) = \tr{E}$ is not a constant map, but it still gives a trivial map $G$ on $\obsd$ as $G(\A) = d$ for any measurement $\A$.
 It is hence useless for any purposes to study the order structure of $\obsdsim$ and we listed it to illustrate the fact that we cannot reduce the structure too much.